 Penalties Vary According to the Types of Battery

 If the victim has been harmed, with injuries like bruising, black eyes, cuts, and swollen lips, that’s a simple battery.
 The injuries are serious but not life-threatening.
 The judge may rule a first degree misdemeanor and award a one-year jail term along with fines of up to $1,000.
-Touching the victim without their consent with the intent of causing harm or physical injury is also battery.
+Touching the victim without their consent with the intent of causing harm or physical injury is also battery (domestic violence is when a family member or someone in the household is the victim of the altercation).

 When the defender uses a weapon and inflicts serious harm on the victim, that is aggravated assault.
 The victim suffers an actual physical attack that results in broken bones, unconsciousness, lost teeth, or internal injuries.
 The injuries may result in permanent disability or permanent disfigurement.
 Such crimes are considered second degree felonies and offenders may get punishments including a fine with a maximum of $10,000 and a 15-year prison term.
 The charges are more serious if the victim is pregnant.